troy236/SonicSuperstars-Mods/README.md

 Stops the game turning off/deselecting your Emerald Power when entering a Boss Arena/beating the boss.

 # Emerald Powers Music
 Blocks the Emerald Power music.
-This includes Super form

-# Emerald Powers Music No Long SE
-Blocks the Emerald Power music and any long start-up effects.
-This is particularly noticeable with Vision/Slow/Ivy
+Modify `EmeraldMusicConfig.txt` to configure which Emerald Power sounds play

 # Speed Tracker
 Enables the Speed Tracker showing the Players speed